milepanic/phpstorm-light-daisy-theme/README.md

-# phpstorm-light-daisy-theme
+# Custom light color scheme
-Custom light color scheme for PHPStorm
+Best used with "Gray" theme and "Dank Mono" font.